coreinfrastructure/best-practices-badge/doc/testing.md

 In addition, we create special keys that are recorded in the cassettes, and those keys are revoked at the end of the test.
-Thus, any acccess key stored in the cassette won't work later anyway.
+Thus, any access key stored in the cassette won't work later anyway.

 ## Troubleshooting